 I am a photographer based in New York’s Hudson Valley and Brooklyn.
 I have photographed over 25 cookbooks for publishers such as Clarkson Potter, Ten Speed Press, Rodale, and the Culinary Institute of America.
 I have been published in Food + Wine; Bon Appetit; and The New York Times.

-I also create photographs for publicity and packaging for restaurants, caterers, and gourmet food producers.
-I have worked on advertising campaigns for a vegetable (Andy Boy’s broccoli rabe), for meat (Fleisher’s & The Applestone Meat Company), for lines of gourmet sauces (Maya Kaimal & Sabra), and for sandwiches (Arby’s).
+I have worked on advertising campaigns for a vegetable (Andy Boy’s broccoli rabe), for meat (Fleisher’s & The Applestone Meat Company), for lines of gourmet sauces (Marie’s Salad Dressings, Maya Kaimal Fine Indian Foods & Sabra).
+I have created photographs for rebranding campaigns for canned fish (Chicken of the Sea) and for sandwiches (Arby’s).
+And I love providing visual content for social media (Triscuit).

 This blog is a place for longer food stories that don’t fit on my regular site.
 It is to keep you up to date on my food-photo projects, and it is for glimpses into my personal life.
 I will include what is going on in both my kitchen and my edible garden, where I grow somewhat unusual edibles such as black currants, gooseberries, and paw paws.
-These days, I am also learning to forage wild edibles, and I will show plants I have identified, and share recipes.
+I am also learning to forage wild edibles, and I will show plants I have identified, and share recipes.
+In my free time, you can find me drilling holes in logs and inoculating them with gourmet mushrooms.

 I find inspiration in the pages of cookbooks, and I love to cook in my own kitchen.
 I often take photos as I go.